Covid-19: Number of US arrivals in Ireland a concern says health expert

 Mr Donnelly's instructions follow reports on social media that tourists are not adhering to the advice after filling in locator forms.

-The government is to publish a green list of countries safe to later this month.
+A green list of countries safe to travel to from Ireland is due to be published later this month.

-The total number of people infected since the outbreak broke out in Ireland is 25,628 and the death toll has reached 1,746.
+The total number of people infected since the outbreak broke out here is 25,628 and the death toll has reached 1,746.